matheayou/personal-bo3-t7-launcher/README.md

 * **Original T7 Patch** developed by [Serious (shiversoftdev)](https://github.com/shiversoftdev/t7patch).
 * **Modified T7 Patch** maintained by [Scroptss](https://github.com/Scroptss/T7Patch).

+*Be on latest version of the game for this to work
 # BO3 T7 Launcher
 A private quality-of-life helper tool for Call of Duty: Black Ops III.